armfxl/discord-bot/README.md

 ![armful#0001](https://i.imgur.com/kz1LfZc.png)

 Okay, so we have created a bot user and invited it to a server.
-You might notice that the bot is offline, that brings us to the next step; we need to set up our bot folder so that we can get to writing code and running the bot for the first time.
+You might notice that the bot is offline, which brings us to the next step; we need to set up our bot folder so that we can get to writing code and running the bot for the first time.

 ![armful#0001](https://i.imgur.com/w36oAlU.png)

 ### Step 3 | Setting up your Bot folder and Installing discord.js.

 1. Create a new folder and give it a name.
+    - EX: `bot`

 2. Within your bot folder, create a new folder and name it **config**.